-The over-arching task of the Board of Directors is to manage the company's affairs on behalf of the shareholders in the best way possible.
-The Board of Directors possesses substantial skills and experience in pharmaceuticals research, finance and strategy.
+The over-arching task of the Board of Directors is to manage the company's affairs on behalf of the share-holders in the best way possible.
+The Board of Directors possesses substantial skills and experience in pharmaceutical industry, finance and strategy.

 The Board of Directors evaluates the group's financial situation and appraises its executive management on an ongoing basis.
 The Board considers matters including the group's strategic orientation and organization, and decides on significant investments and commitments.

-The Board adopts Rules of Procedure including the CEO's Instructions annually, which formalize matters including the division of responsibilities between the Board of Directors and Chief Executive Officer.
+The Board adopts Rules of Procedure including the CEO's Instructions annually, which formalize matters including the division of responsibilities between the Board of Directors and the CEO.
 The Rules of Procedure also formalize how Board activities are divided between Board members, how often the Board should meet and how work should be delegated to Board committees.

 At each Board meeting, Board members receive a written agenda and comprehensive supporting documentation.
-Current business conditions, consolidated profits and financial position and the outlook for the remainder of the year are reviewed at each scheduled Board meeting.
+Current business conditions, the group's results of operations and financial position and the outlook for the remainder of the year are reviewed at each scheduled Board meeting.

 The Chairman of the Board leads the Board's work, represents the company on ownership issues and is responsible for appraising the Board's activities.
 The Chairman is also responsible for maintaining ongoing contacts with the group management, and for the Board performing its duties.
-Board members are presented on page 30.
+Board members are presented on pages 20-21.